 Steve Richards explores David Cameron's vision for the state and society

-Allan Little profiles the great philosopher David Hume who was born 300 years ago.
+Allan Little profiles the philosopher David Hume, born in 1711.

 Join David Prever on BBC Radio Oxford.

 The best new cutting-edge reggae and classic cuts.

 A personal tragedy leads a successful entrepreneur to reflect over past actions.